halcyonseeker/leibowitz/README.md

     - [ ] Support changing the sort order and criterion for all data listings

+### Tests

+- [ ] My test harness breaks when `$LEIBOWTIZ_ROOT` is set, not a big deal but may have led to me spending several hours chasing down bugs that aren't there 🙃

 Future Work
 -----------
 - Implement collections for gallery-dl, man, etc.